Overview

 Resource pages should not be used for module or course-specific information that would not be useful to all students in its respective school.
 Students from courses outside of a resource page's respective school must be given a link to access the resource page, this could be placed on a course or module page.

-To return to the homepage, click 'Learning Space' in the yellow bar at the top of the screen, or select 'Home' from the navigation menu on the left.
+To return to the homepage, click 'Learning Space' in the top left corner of the screen.

 Finding Module, Course and Resource Pages I'm subscribed to

 As mentioned above, students and staff are generally assigned to the areas they need to access automatically and can access these areas via the homepage i.e. the first screen seen upon logging in.
-Users can return to this screen by clicking the title in the yellow bar at the top of the screen, or by selecting 'Home' from the navigation menu on the left.
+Users can return to the homepage, click 'Learning Space' in the top left corner of the screen.

 Finding Module, Course and Resource Pages I'm not subscribed to